Preiddeu Annwfn: Arthur and Diwrnach

 In Culhwch and Olwen Arthur's retinue also sail to Ireland (aboard his ship Prydwen, the ship used in Preiddeu) to obtain the cauldron which, like that in Preiddeu Annwfn, would never boil meat for a coward whereas it would boil quickly if meat for a brave man were put in it.
-Arthur's warrior Llenlleawc the Irishman seizes Caladvwch (Excalibur) and swings it around, killing Diwrnach's entire retinue.
+Arthur's warrior Llenlleawc the Irishman seizes Caledfwlch (Excalibur) and swings it around, killing Diwrnach's entire retinue.
 Taliesin is mentioned in Culhwch among Arthur's retinue, as are several Gweirs.

 Preiddeu Annwfn is usually understood to say that a sword described either as "bright" or else "of Lleawch" was raised to the cauldron, leaving it in the hands of "Lleminawc" (cledyf lluch lleawc idaw rydyrchit/ Ac yn llaw leminawc yd edewit).
 Some scholars have found the similarity to this Llenlleawc compelling, but the evidence is not conclusive.
 Higley suggests a common story has influenced these various Welsh and Irish accounts.